IET SIL Determination event has now passed. Look out for the new Human Factors for Engineers Course in Bristol, 24 - 25 March 2015!

 10 December - Workshops day

-The workshop day will set the scene for a diverse programme of the seminar the following day.
+The workshop day set the scene for a diverse programme of the seminar the following day.

-The morning interactive workshop, titled "SIL and human involvement", will look at some of the characteristics of humans and nature of human failure, relating aspects of these to the assessment of safety integrity levels (SIL).
+The morning interactive workshop, titled "SIL and human involvement", looked at some of the characteristics of humans and nature of human failure, relating aspects of these to the assessment of safety integrity levels (SIL).

-The workshop will be led by ABB Consulting experts Alan King and Tony Atkinson.
+The workshop was led by ABB Consulting experts Alan King and Tony Atkinson.

 Find out more about the workshop day.

 The IET SIL Determination 2014 brought together a number of speakers from different sectors with extensive experience of the application of Safety Integrity Levels.